geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Where watry relics earthborn tribes surround,

-And tropic fruits in polar climes are found ; 280
+And tropic fruits in polar climes are found; 280

 Where bodies chang'd, a mineral lustre give,